 Combining numbers into groups of ten and those tens into hundreds is a math concept that is so important for so many math concepts.
 We worked on fine motor skills to build the tens columns and combined them into hundreds to work on a few math skills.

 This was such a fun rainbow activity for the season, but this activity could definitely be used year-round.

-(A punch like this one is perfect for building gross hand grasp strength.
+A punch like this one is perfect for building gross hand grasp strength.
 BUT, if you want this crafting project to move by faster than a snail’s pace, use a 3 Hole Punch.
 It’s perfect for working proprioception to the arms.
 Fold paper into columns and slide it into the punch to get a bunch of holes punched at once.

-To make rainbow math counter sticks:
+To make the rainbow puzzle:

-Punch a ton of holes from the white paper.
-Swipe the glue along the craft sticks and count out ten holes from the white paper.
+Next, Swipe the glue along the craft sticks and count out ten holes from the white paper.
 This is a super counting activity for kids to practice counting ones and grouping into tens.

 And, you’re done!
 Practice counting the numbers using the tens craft sticks.
 Arrange them into groups of ten sticks to create a hundreds chart.